 DRPI is the duration receiving at the specified RPI value (μs)

-DM is the measurement duration (TU)
+DM is the valid measurement duration (TU)

+A STA affiliated with an MLD and that is performing the measurement of the RPI histogram may consider the duration that is overlapped with a transmission performed by the other STA affiliated with the same MLD as invalid measurement duration if the transmission is expected to cause interference on the RPI histogram measurement procedure.

 The sum of the RPI densities is approximately 255, but could be up to 262 because of rounding effects.